srobinson0586/ttg-basic/2-c-programming/2.09_competency_1_fizzbuzz/README.md

 FizzBuzz is a program that prints numbers from 1 to a given limit, replacing multiples of 3 with "Fizz," multiples of 5 with "Buzz," and multiples of both 3 and 5 with "FizzBuzz."

-You will make use of the `getint()` function that has been provided in order to receive a limit from the user.
+You will make use of the `get_int()` function that has been provided in order to receive a limit from the user.
 You should use a loop to iterate from 1 to the given input.

 For each number in this range, the program should check if it's a multiple of both 3 and 5.
 If so, you should print "FizzBuzz."